ILoveMakonnen

-Makonnen Kamali Sheran (born April 12, 1989), better known by his stage name iLoveMakonnen (often stylized as ILOVEMAKONNEN), is an American rapper, singer, and record producer.
-Makonnen is best known for his 2014 hit "Tuesday" which featured Canadian rapper Drake.
+Makonnen Kamali Sheran (born April 12, 1989), better known by his stage name iLoveMakonnen (often stylized in all caps), is an American rapper and singer.
+He is best known for his 2014 single "Tuesday", which gained recognition following its remix with Canadian rapper Drake.
+After its release in August of that year, he signed with Drake's record label OVO Sound, an imprint of Warner Records that same month; the song was re-released by the label shortly after and subsequently peaked at number 12 on the Billboard Hot 100.
+"Tuesday" was also nominated for Best Rap/Sung Collaboration at the 57th Annual Grammy Awards, and served as the lead single for his likewise re-issued self-titled debut extended play (2014), which moderately entered the Billboard 200.
+He parted ways with OVO in 2016, and his following releases have failed to chart.

 Early life

-Makonnen Kamali Sheran was born on April 12, 1989, in South Los Angeles, California, and was named after Makonnen, father of Ras Teferi who was later crowned as Ethiopian Emperor Haile Selassie I. His father is a first generation immigrant from Belize who worked as an electrician and his mother was a nail instructor who worked in the beauty business for over 30 years.
+Makonnen Kamali Sheran was born on April 12, 1989, in South Los Angeles, California, and was named after Makonnen Wolde Mikael, father of Tafari Makonnen who was later crowned as Ethiopian Emperor Haile Selassie I. His father is a first generation immigrant from Belize who worked as an electrician and his mother was a nail instructor who worked in the beauty business for over 30 years.
 In an interview, he described himself as mixed with African American, Indian, Irish, Belgian, German and Chinese heritage.

 Growing up in Los Angeles, he moved to the Atlanta area when he was 13 years old, due to his parents' divorce.
 There, he witnessed the death of a close friend in his senior year in high school.

-His grandmother was an opera singer, which influenced his musical career.

 Career

 2008–2013: Career beginnings

 Makonnen started making songs on his computer and uploading them to MySpace.
 On this website, he met rising musicians, such as Adele.
 Makonnen also created a blog, where he would post interviews with musicians such as Lil B and Soulja Boy Tell'em.

-After a period under house arrest following the accidental fatal shooting of a friend, he enrolled in a cosmetology school and became a part of a group called Phantom Posse.
+After a period under house arrest following the fatal accidental shooting of a friend, he enrolled in a cosmetology school and became a part of a group called Phantom Posse.
 In January 2012, Makonnen met Atlanta producer Mike Will Made It and formed a brief professional relationship with him.
 However, because of Mike Will's busy schedule, the two were not able to meet often, and soon were separated from each other.